 #19: Blonde Hair with Lowlights Balayage

-For a color that is rich and flattering consider blonde hair with lowlights and balayage.
+For a rich and flattering color, consider blonde hair with lowlights and balayage.
 This technique creates a lived-in color that requires minimal maintenance.
-Beige and “bronde” blonde shades are very popular right now so ask your stylist to modernize your platinum hair with a root shadow, lowlights, and a toner.
+Beige and “bronde” blonde shades are very popular right now, so ask your stylist to modernize your platinum hair with a root shadow, lowlights, and toner.

 #20: Blonde Highlighted Hair with Lowlights

 Consider blonde highlighted hair with lowlights for a fresh look.
 Keep the shade of the lowlight only one or two levels darker than your blonde to keep the blonde looking natural and multi-dimensional.
 Tone everything with a lovely semi-permanent gloss to add shine and preserve color.

 If you like cooler tones, try ash blonde hair with lowlights.
 Having an ash blonde with lowlights is trendy, but only some people can achieve a truly ashy color.
 Consult with your stylist about whether this option would work for you.